the stunning Basilica of St. Peter’s, seen from St. Peter’s Square

 The Baldachin is the basilica’s most famous piece.
 In 1623, Urban VIII commissioned a young Bernini for the job.

-The Baldachin is so that large that it's the equivalent of a 10 story building.
+The Baldachin is 98 feet tall, so that large that it’s the equivalent of a 10 story building.
 The 60 foot bronze columns are so dark they look like wood.
 At the top, there are four large angels in each corner.
+At the bottom are four golden pedestals.

 The twisting Solomonic columns were inspired by an actual temple in Jerusalem.
 Decorative tassels hang off the cunningly draped “cloth” between the columns.